 Storage

-Make sure that the kimchi is stored in clean, sterilized glass jars.
+Make sure the kimchi is stored in clean, sterilized glass jars.
 We often store our kimchi in the gallon glass jars we saved from store-bought kimchi or in quart size mason jars.
-You can also store the napa cabbage kimchi in clean BPA-free plastic containers, but do let me warn you.
+You can also store kimchi in clean BPA-free plastic containers, but do let me warn you.
 The container will most likely be stained orange and will forever smell like kimchi.
 So make sure to use a container you want to dedicate to storing kimchi.

 Lastly, make sure to press down on the cabbages and try to keep them tightly packed together.
 Do this every time the kimchi is used.
 This prevents the kimchi from being exposed to a lot of oxygen, which could cause it to oxidize and spoil sooner.